 The BART Bicycle Task Force generally meets the first Monday of every other (even number) month in Oakland at the 1750 Broadway (across the street from the 19th St/Uptown Bike Station).
 The meetings, which begin at 6:00 p.m., are open to the public.

 The Task Force is charged with reviewing and working with BART to improve bicycle access to and on BART.

 Specifically, the Bicycle Task Force:

 Steve Beroldo, Customer Access Department, is the BART staff liaison to the Task Force.
-If you have any questions about the Task Force contact him by phone at (510) 464-6158 or by e-mail at firstname.lastname@example.org.
+If you have any questions about the Task Force or would like to send any comments to the Task Force, contact him by phone at (510) 464-6158 or by e-mail at firstname.lastname@example.org.